AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-oauth.md

 ### Get a request token

 A request token is a temporary token that the user exchanges for an access token.
-Use the following API to get a request token from Magento:
+Use the following API to get a request token from Commerce:

 `POST /oauth/token/request`